Hamilton, New Zealand: Air

 Hamilton Airport serves as a domestic airport.
 It is jointly owned by Hamilton City and neighbouring district councils.
 The airport is located just outside Hamilton's boundary, within the Waipa District.
-There are direct flights with Air New Zealand to Christchurch and Wellington, Origin Air to Napier, Nelson and Palmerston North and with Sunair to Great Barrier Island and Whangarei also there are charter flights to other destinations throughout the North Island.
+There are direct flights with Air New Zealand to Christchurch and Wellington and Origin Air to Napier, Nelson and Palmerston North.
+Sunair served Hamilton for 30 years until it withdrew due to insufficient demand. also there are charter flights to other destinations throughout the North Island.
 The airport also served as a major base for now defunct low-cost airlines Freedom Air and Kiwi Air.
 Virgin Australia offered three international flights a week, to and from Brisbane Airport, Sydney Airport, Melbourne Airport and Gold Coast Airport.
-However, all international flights have now been discontinued, primarily due to a small market.
+However international flights were discontinued in 2012, primarily due to a small market.
+In June 2025 international flights returned, with services to Sydney and Gold Coast operated by Jetstar.

 The airport is the base for pilot training schools and the aircraft manufacturer, Pacific Aerospace, is located at the northern end of the runway.

 Cycling

 Hamilton has 97 km of on-road, 21 km of off-road and 28 km of riverside cycleways, which link the city centre with the outlying suburbs.
 These cycleways consist of a mixture of dedicated cycle lanes, which are 1-metre-wide strips either coloured green or with a painted outline of a cycle and mixed use cycle/walk ways which are mainly located alongside the Waikato River.
-The City's design guide says the preferred width for cycleways is 3 m.
+The city's design guide says the preferred width for cycleways is 3 m.
 A cycleway was built beside Greenwood Street and Kahikatea Drive in 2015 and beside Ohaupo Road and Normandy Avenue in 2016.
 A $6.7m, 2.7 km Western Rail Trail opened in 2017 linking Glenview, Melville, and Deanwell, Hamilton Girls’ High School, Wintec and the city centre.

 Road

-New Zealand's main road artery State Highway 1 runs through several of Hamilton's suburbs and connects with State Highway 3 at a major intersection within the city boundaries.
-The Hamilton section of the Waikato Expressway, due for completion in 2020, or possibly 2021, or mid 2022, will shift SH 1 to the east of Hamilton City, effectively bypassing the city and easing congestion between commuting city traffic and through traffic.
-It will also, as expressed in a District Council report, "undermine the attractiveness of public transport as a mode of choice for many years to come."
+One of New Zealand's main road artery State Highway 1C runs through several of Hamilton's suburbs and connects with State Highway 3 at a major intersection within the city boundaries.
+The Hamilton section of the Waikato Expressway, which was completed in 2022 shifted State Highway 1 to the east of Hamilton City, effectively bypassing the city and easing congestion between commuting city traffic and through traffic.
+It will also, as expressed in a City Council report, "undermine the attractiveness of public transport as a mode of choice for many years to come."

 Safer Speed Areas 40 km/h limits were first introduced in Hamilton in 2011 and by 2014 there were 36 of them, many in suburbs near the river.

-From 1864 Hamilton was on the Great South Road, linking Auckland to Te Awamutu.
-The road was gradually upgraded and renamed.
+From 1864 Hamilton was on the Great South Road, created to connect Auckland to Te Awamutu and facilitate the invasion of the Waikato.